tatami-inc/tatami/README.md

 | Delayed cast                               | `make_DelayedCast()`               |
 |--------------------------------------------|------------------------------------|

-We typically create a `shared_ptr` to a `tatami::NumericMatrix`, relying on run-time polymorphism to determine the right method to call.
-This allows downstream applications to easily handle a variety of different input representations without recompilation.
-Alternatively, applications may use templating to achieve compile-time polymorphism on the different **tatami** subclasses, but this is rather restrictive without providing obvious performance benefits.
 For example, to create a compressed sparse matrix from sparse triplet data, we could do:

 ```cpp